ECC-BFMC/Documentation/source/data/hardwaresetupofcar/hardwareimprovements.rst

 .. image::  ../../images/hardwaresetupforcar/height.png
    :align: center
-   :scale: 100%
+   :width: 90%

 There are also some limiters on the height.....
-You can also strengthern the suspensions....
+You can also strengthen the suspensions....

 Toe be done!!!